The Ultimate Guide to 1940s Fashion with Lots of Photos

 images of Lauren Bacall and Gene Tierney wearing womens suits

-1940s dresses
+1940s Dresses

 1940s dresses were a stable part of a woman’s wardrobe.